LassoSoft/LassoGuide/lasso_guide_source/server/platform-overview.rst

 and information you should know before starting to use the Lasso Platform or Lasso Server.

-Lasso Server (and Lasso Developer) is server-side software that runs along with any FastCGI-capable web server.
+:dfn:`Lasso Server` (and :dfn:`Lasso Developer`) is server-side software that runs along with any FastCGI-capable web server.
 It adds a suite of dynamic functionality and database connectivity to your website.
 This functionality empowers you to build and serve just about any dynamic web application that you need with maximum productivity and ease.

 .. only:: html